Assistant vice-president, government relations & economic development

-Matt Hebb joined Dalhousie as assistant vice-president, government relations in April, 2013.
-Prior to assuming the role, Mr. Hebb served in Nova Scotia’s provincial government as principal secretary to former premier Darrell Dexter.
+Matt Hebb joined Dalhousie as assistant vice-president, government relations & economic development in 2013.
+Prior to assuming the role, Mr. Hebb served in Nova Scotia’s provincial government as principal secretary to the premier.

-The experience and knowledge he has acquired in the government sector allows Mr. Hebb to effectively represent Dalhousie’s interests to political and bureaucratic decision-makers.
-His leadership helps to ensure that Dalhousie maintains a prominent and influential voice in the university sector and the social and economic fabric of Nova Scotia and Atlantic Canada.
+Mr. Hebb uses a focus on collaborative partnerships to effectively represent Dalhousie’s interests to political and bureaucratic decision-makers.
+His leadership helps ensure that Dalhousie maintains a prominent and influential voice in the university sector and the social and economic fabric of Nova Scotia and Atlantic Canada.

 Read Mr. Hebb's full profile